-- 26. On information and belief, "Under Project Texas, TikTok's American operations would be siloed and monitored by an in-house committee called TikTok U.S. Data Security leadership for which would be approved by the U.S. Government."
+- 24. Project Texas is ". . . a massive, \$1.5-billion corporate restructuring plan aimed at instilling American confidence in TikTok's operations and security."
+February 23, 2023, Texas Monthly, "How is TikTok Planning To Avoid a U.S. Ban?
+Enter 'Project Texas.'"
+(Exhibit 6). - 25.
+On information and belief, "Under Project Texas, TikTok's American operations would be siloed and monitored by an in-house committee called TikTok U.S. Data Security leadership for which would be approved by the U.S. Government."
+Id. - 26.
+On information and belief, "Additionally, Oracle would be able to review TikTok's code and software in 'transparency centers," and monitor global data flows necessary to allow U.S. TikTok users to engage with the app's international content."
 Id. - 27.
-On information and belief, "Additionally, Oracle would be able to review TikTok's code and software in 'transparency centers," and monitor global data flows necessary to allow U.S. TikTok users to engage with the app's international content."
-Id. - 28.
-As of early 2023, on information and belief, "Only some portions of Project Texas have been enacted most notably the transference of all U.S. user data to Oracle's cloud infrastructure, intended to keep user data from ever leaving the U.S." Id. - 29.
+As of early 2023, on information and belief, "Only some portions of Project Texas have been enacted most notably the transference of all U.S. user data to Oracle's cloud infrastructure, intended to keep user data from ever leaving the U.S." Id. - 28.
 TikTok's major partner in Project Texas is Oracle Corporation, headquartered in Austin, Texas.
 In 2020, Oracle Corporation was chosen as TikTok's secure cloud technology provider and took a 12.5 percent equity stake in TikTok.
-September 19, 2020, Oracle press release (Exhibit 7). - 30.
-On information and belief, the personal data and information of every TikTok App user in the country is being stored on servers owned by Oracle Corporation. - 31.
-As of March of 2024, Defendant TikTok Ltd. has more than 50 job openings listed for Austin, Texas.7 - 32.
-TikTok Ltd. and ByteDance Ltd. are foreign corporations and venue is proper in this District pursuant to 28 U.S.C. §1391(c)(3) because foreign defendants are subject to venue in any district in the United States.
+September 19, 2020, Oracle press release (Exhibit 7). - 29.
+On information and belief, the personal data and information of every TikTok App user in the country is being stored on servers owned by Oracle Corporation.

+- 30. As of March 2024, Defendant TikTok Ltd. has more than 50 job openings listed for Austin, Texas.8 - 31.
+As of October 2024, Defendant TikTok Ltd. had more than 47 job openings listed for Austin, Texas.
+9 - 32.
+TikTok Ltd. and ByteDance Ltd. are foreign corporations, and venue is proper in this District pursuant to 28 U.S.C. §1391(c)(3) because foreign defendants are subject to venue in any district in the United States.